kassi-bertrand/dynamic-connectivity-project/README.md

 4. **_Communication_**.
 Allow nodes, once connected, to send each other "fake messages" (or "fake packets") represented by small spheres. ✔️

 5. **_Scaling_**.
 Though, I am happy with my progress so far, our network is not very "realistic".
 For now, the `Network` class keeps track of **every** existing connections in our network.
-It's "okay" for small-sized networks, but becomes _unpractical_ 🙅‍♂️ as the number of nodes (i.e. users) grows.
-Nodes should be in charge of their own connections, and communicate with any of them, instead of the network❌.
+It's "okay" for small-sized networks, but becomes _unpractical_ 🙅‍♂️ as the number of nodes (i.e. users) grows.❌

+6. **Software Design**.
+Right now, significant portions of the code revolve around the `Network` class.
+In other words, too many "responsibilities" were assigned to this class.
+I would like to spread functionalities a bit more.
+For instance, Nodes should be responsible for their own connections, and communications.
+Not the Network.❌

 # Useful resources 📖